flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 ![Open graphs inheritance diagram](docs/open.svg)

-Arrows with pointed tips indicate inheritance, while arrows with square tips indicate that the pointing class has a 'cow_ptr' of the type of the pointed class. (for more info on `cow_ptr`, see below).
+Arrows with pointed tips indicate inheritance, while arrows with square tips indicate that the pointing class has a 'cow_ptr' of the type of the pointed class. (for more info, see [cow_ptr](#cow_ptr-and-interfaces))

 ### Labelled Graphs